sivameetsu/linux-learns/dockercustom_vsftpd.md

 **_vsftpd.conf file_**

-_To create an dodo-found config file in your apache2 directory_
+_To create an dodo-found config file in your vsftpd directory_

 ```bash
 vim vsftpd/vsftpd.conf